Daemonite/material/docs/4.6/material/buttons.md

 ## Icon buttons

-Daemonite Material brings brand new `btn-icon` class for buttons.
-Markup is simple : set a simple button with usual `btn` class, add `btn-icon` class and just place an icon in the button.
+Daemonite Material brings brand new `.btn-icon` class for buttons.
+Markup is simple : set a simple button with usual `.btn` class, add `.btn-icon` class and just place an icon in the button.
 See the examples below.

 They also exist in Comfortable (`.btn-sm`) and Compact (`.btn-xs`) versions with smaller sizing.